Damp-Cuttlefish/GDPServer/README.md

 -Add proper input sanitation to all database queries
 -Add geocoding and geopip location suggestions to bin pages
 -Clean up file structure so things are in places that make sense
--Make the filter bar CSS less retarded
+-Make the filter bar CSS less awkward
 -Think of something to put on the home page